| Contents:

 Some Background

-Back in about 1964, soon after I first started to get interested in
+Back in about 1964, soon after I first started

-railways and steam locomotives - Ok, I'll admit it, it was through train
+to get interested in railways and steam locomotives - Ok, I'll admit

-spotting but that only lasted a few years.
-Anyway, soon after I started
+it, it was through train spotting but that only lasted a few years.

-I recall wandering into, I think it was W. H. Smiths record department
+Anyway, soon after I started I recall wandering into, I think it was

-and finding a small selection of records of railway sounds and I bought
+W. H. Smiths record department and finding a small selection of records

-one.
-'Pacific Power' it was called, one of the Argo Transacord records
+of railway sounds and I bought one.
+'Pacific Power' it was called, one

-hooked and I decided that I wanted to make some recordings.
+listening to that record I was hooked and I decided that I wanted to

 At that time we had a tape recorder at home.
 A reel to reel one, this